|

 h.
 The public nature of the offence (such as commission of the offence in a public place, via broadcast media or a social media platform).

 i.
-Use of discriminatory language or conduct, or any other behaviour that breaches the ECB’s Anti-Discrimination Code, whilst also carrying out a separate offence under the Regulations.
+Use of discriminatory language or conduct, or any other behaviour that breaches the ECB’s Anti-Discrimination Regulations, whilst also carrying out a separate offence under the RCR.

 a.
 Good previous disciplinary record.

 b.
-The age of the Participant at the time of the offence.
+The age of the Respondent at the time of the offence.

 c.
 Admission at the earliest opportunity, where the factual conduct forming the basis of the charge would be capable of being disputed.